IOS app approvals: Functional restrictions

 Applicants have been denied apps for fundamentally duplicating Apple apps, for example by providing an email interface with no added functionality or use, or having the same elements as the built in SMS app.
 Applications have also been rejected for duplicating the functionality of iTunes.
 Applications may be rejected if they are of only "limited utility".
 Some reports indicate that toolbars must be placed at the bottom of the screen, and the vibration function should only be used for alerts.

 Approval process

 Launched in July 2008, the App Store averaged about $1 million in application sales a day in its first month of existence.
 To get applications into the App Store, developers were required to submit their app and wait for approval or rejection by Apple.
 Rejected apps were given feedback on the reason they were rejected so they could be modified and resubmitted.

-The approval process for Apple has changed over time in terms of its feedback to developers and the time delay for apps to be approved.
-In July 2009, the application could take weeks.
+The approval process for Apple App Store has changed over time in terms of its feedback to developers and the time delay for apps to be approved.
+In the year July 2009, the application could take weeks.
 Apple streamlined the process at the end of 2009, and some apps were processed in a few days.
 In addition, in December 2009, the App Store began providing detailed feedback to developers on the approval process rather than simply showing "Waiting for Approval" and "Approved" or "Rejected".